Discrete Differential Geometry for $C^{1,1}$ Hyperbolic Surfaces of Non-Constant Curvature: Discrete Lelieuvre Formulas

 Alternatively, we propose solving \eqref{eq:fullUpdate} by iteration.
 This could be done in a few different ways.
 For example, one could solve \eqref{eq:fullUpdate} by fixed point iteration at each quadrilateral as one generates the surface.
 By constrast, one could generate an entire discrete surface and normal field $(\br_{ij}, \bN_{ij})$ using a fixed (and known) curvature function, reset the Gaussian curvature $K_{ij} = K(\br_{ij})$ and use this curvature to regenerate the surface.
 We opt for the latter method.
 In this manner, we are only ever solving explicit equations since $\rho_{12}$ and $\alpha$ will be treated as known whenever they are encountered.
 Thus, rather than approximately solving \eqref{eq:fullUpdate} on each quadrilateral, we exactly solve \eqref{eq:fullUpdate} but with approximations of $\alpha$ and $\rho_{12}$.

 We are interested in a situation where curvature increases as the surface expands outward from some central point, which we think of as the ``origin'' of the surface.
 In this case, curvature is not an explicit function of the coordinate $\br$ but rather of the geodesic distance from $\br$ to the origin.
-This is inspired by many physical examples of negatively curved surfaces such as leafy lettuce, marine flatworms, and flowers like the red bird of paradise pictured in \cref{fig:rbop}.
+This is inspired by many physical examples of negatively curved surfaces such as leafy lettuce, marine flatworms, and flowers like the red bird of paradise pictured in figure \ref{fig:rbop}.
 In these cases and many others, the surface is nearly flat toward the middle, but becomes curved and wrinkled near the edges.

 We generate a surface whose curvature increases with geodesic distance from the center by viewing the surface as a perturbation of a pseudospherical surface.
-Specifically, supposing $D(p)$ is the geodesic distance from the center of the surface to the point $p$ and $g:[0,\infty) \to [0,\infty)$ is a nondecreasing function, we generate a discrete surface with Gaussian curvature by performing algorithm \ref{alg:IterationAlg}
+Specifically, supposing we already have a discrete surface with Gaussian curvature $K(p)$, that $D(p)$ is the geodesic distance from the center of the surface to the point $p$ and $h:[0,\infty) \to [0,\infty)$ is a nondecreasing perturbation function, Algorithm \ref{alg:IterationAlg} gives a manner of generating a discrete surface with Gaussian curvature

-The convergence criterion for the algorithm is somewhat arbitrary.
-For our purposes, we halt the iteration when the maximal difference between successive surfaces $\max_{ij} \|r^{(n+1)}_{ij} - r^{(n)}_{ij} \|$ falls beneath some tolerance.
-Empirically, when $\eps$ is small, this iteration converges reasonably quickly (for the examples below it converged to within $10^{-4}$ within roughly 10 iterations).
-However, there is no physical reason why $\eps$ needs be small.
-For larger $\eps$ the iteration takes longer to converge, but this can be abated by taking small steps in $\eps$.
-For example, to generate the discrete surface with curvature $K_{10}(p)$, one can first generate the surface with curvature $K_1(p)$, and use this surface to seed in iteration for a surface with curvature $K_2(p)$, and continue these steps until the surface with curvature $K_{10}(p)$ is obtained.\\